 Metamorphic rocks are produced when crustal plates collide.
 New metamorphic rocks form when there is enough heat and pressure on older rocks to cause them to recrystallize without melting.
 Gneiss is an example of a high-grade metamorphic rock where the new crystals migrate into bands.

 There are over 3000 named minerals on the surface of our planet.
 The best way to identify an individual mineral is to use the "keys" that make it unique.
 Luster, fracture, cleavage, color and special properties of individual minerals are all keys to identifying minerals found in the field.

 Our Rock and Mineral Identification field guide is filled with information on how to identify rocks and minerals.
 There are charts on the rocks that will help you identify all three major groups of rocks.Keys to mineral identification are also listed in the field guide to help in the identification of individual minerals.

 Color pictures of rocks and minerals

-Color pictures throughout the field guide of many rocks and minerals are included in the book.
+Color pictures throughout the rock and mineral identification field guide of many rocks and minerals are included in the book.
 The book was designed to be carried in backpacks on field trips.
 It can also be used at home to identify unknown rocks that have been picked up over the years by people interested in rocks and minerals.